All across the country, citizens are worried about the rising cost of health care and the government's growing control over our health care decisions.

 Second, we should allow individuals and businesses to buy health insurance across state lines.
 Currently, the law prohibits a worker in Pennsylvania from buying a health insurance plan from another state.
 Changing this law will give individuals access to a large array of health care options and will lower costs by forcing health insurance companies to compete with one another.

-Third, Sen. Toomey also believes we can lower health care costs by enacting comprehensive tort reform.
+Third, we can lower health care costs by enacting comprehensive tort reform.
 Currently, excessive litigation forces doctors to pay higher premiums and to practice defensive medicine, resulting in unnecessary medical tests and costs.

 Fourth, we should allow small businesses and groups to join together to form association health plans to lower the cost of providing health care.
 We should also help facilitate a market for renewable health plans to ensure people with preexisting conditions are able to keep their health insurance.

-We all deserve access to the world's best health care.
-Sen. Toomey knows this can only be accomplished by reforming the system in ways that give more control to patients and doctors - not to the federal government.
+The American people deserve more access to the world's best health care.
+This can only be accomplished by reforming the system in ways that give more control to patients and doctors - not to the federal government.